Pristella maxillaris: Etymology

-Pristella maxillaris, as Holopristis riddlei, is the type species opf the genus Pristella.
+Pristella maxillaris, as Holopristis riddlei, is the type species of the genus Pristella.
 This name attaches the diminutive suffix -ella to pristis, a word meaning "one who saws".
 Eigenmann did not explain this name, but it may be refer to the minute, conical teeth of this species scattered along the maxilla.
-The specific name, maxillaris, also refers to te teeth along the maxilla.
+The specific name, maxillaris, also refers to the teeth along the maxilla.

 Description

 Pristella maxillaris has a fusiform shaped body with a maximum total length of 4.5 cm.
-This species typically has a transluscent body with the spine being visible from the outside.
+This species typically has a translucent body with the spine being visible from the outside.
 Its scales are yellowish-silver, almost golden, in colour.
 The caudal fin is red and the anal and dorsal fins are spotted with black, yellow and white.
 There is a small round, humeral spot similar in size to the pupil, and the adipose fin is hyaline.

 Distribution and habitat

-Pristella maxillaris is found in South America, where it is known from the Amazon and Orinoco rivers in Brazil and Venezeula, and from coastal rivers in the Guianas and Brazil.
+Pristella maxillaris is found in South America, where it is known from the Amazon and Orinoco rivers in Brazil and Venezuela, and from coastal rivers in the Guianas and Brazil.
 These tetras are found in slow flowing and still waters with abundant aquatic vegetation.